ausaccessfed/dev-portal/docs/_pages/rapidconnect_register.markdown

 ---
 layout: page
-title: Register your service
+title: Rapid Connect
-nav_order: 4
+nav_order: 2
-parent: Rapid Connect
+parent: Connect a New Service
-grand_parent: How to connect
 ---

 # Register your service